libp2p/specs/addressing/README.md

 Although we referred to `/ip4/7.7.7.7` and `/tcp/1234` as "components" of a larger TCP/IP address, each is actually a valid multiaddr according to the multiaddr spec.
-However, not every valid multiaddr describes a complete path through the network.
+However, not every **syntactically valid multiaddr is a functional description of a process in the network**. through the network.
 As we've seen, even a simple TCP/IP connection requires composing two multiaddrs into one.
 See the section on [composing multiaddrs](#composing-multiaddrs) for information on how multiaddrs can be